Children with Special Educational Needs or Disabilities (SEND)

 - Good timeframe for appointments.

-- That there are more specialists in each field who have a designated amount of patients that they can effectively see regularly.
+- That there are more specialists in each field who have a designated number of patients that they can effectively see regularly.

 - It must take into account the specific needs of the family.